Issyanofsky/rick_and_morty/README.md

 this image is a REST API which fetch characters from the Rick and Morty API (https://rickandmortyapi.com/api) where the origin is Earth, status is Alive, and species is Human.

-the application listen on port 5000, it return a json string with the results. the script is located at folder /docker and executed:
+the application listens on port 5000, it returns a json string with the results. the script is located at folder /docker and executed:
                 python ./rick_morty_REST.py